 I had the pleasure of writing a blog piece for the awesome Epic Gardening blog at the end of October (How to Compost with Coffee Grounds).
 Did you know that coffee grounds are great for your garden and add loads of lovely organic matter to your soil?
 They also have other uses in your garden such as slug and snail repellents or mulch around plants.
 No need to feel guilty about your coffee habit… your garden will love it!

 Below are a few points about composting with coffee grounds from the blog piece.
 The full article is available here.

-Can I add coffee grounds to my bokashi kitchen composter?
+Can I add coffee grounds to my bokashi bucket?

 Yes!
 Definitely!
 Adding coffee grounds is simple.
 Add the coffee grounds (and coffee filters) along with all of your other food waste once every day or two and sprinkle on some Bokashi Living compost accelerator (bran).
 Continue to fill your kitchen composter in the usual way.
 Enjoy great homemade compost in just 4-6 weeks.